The Colts and Edwards Air Force Base are both products of Bakersfield, California. As we'll see in a moment, the two overlapped to some extent.

 For some reason, Buck Ram re-released "Sweet Sixteen" on his Plaza label in April 1962.
 Its flip was "Hey You, Shoo Bee Ooh Bee" (now re-titled "Hey, Pretty Baby").

 In 2012, Carl Moland is the last survivor of the original Colts; Joe, Rueben, Leroy, and Melvin are all deceased.
-Both Ray Brewster and Eddie Williams from the later Colts/Fortunes are still alive; Prentice Moreland and Don Wyatt are deceased.
+Eddie Williams, from the later Colts/Fortunes, is still alive; Prentice Moreland and Don Wyatt are deceased.
+Ray Brewster died in November 2020.

 And that's the story of the Colts.
 A lot of good music from a lot of talented singers.